broken-vagrant/js-game-of-life/Readme.md

 # Conway's Game of Life
-## Why I built the project this way
 - This project is js-only version of Game of Life.
 - Here are [js-wasm](https://github.com/zkindest/rust-wa-game-of-life), [react](https://github.com/zkindest/react-game-of-life) repos.
 ## Usage